-Breyanzi CAR T-cell therapy is approved to treat adults with relapsed or refractory large B-cell lymphoma.
-Patients who receive Breyanzi must have received 2 or more forms of systemic therapy that were unsuccessful.
+Breyanzi CAR T-cell therapy is approved as a second-line therapy to treat adults with relapsed or refractory large B-cell lymphoma.
+To be eligible for this therapy, people with the disease must have not responded to first-line therapy or relapsed within 12 months.
+People with large B-cell lymphoma may also be eligible for Breyanzi if the disease didn’t respond or relapsed after first-line therapy and they aren’t eligible for hematopoietic stem cell transplantation.
 Large B-cell lymphoma includes diffuse large B-cell lymphoma not otherwise specified (including DLBCL arising from indolent lymphoma), high-grade B-cell lymphoma, primary mediastinal large B-cell lymphoma and follicular lymphoma grade 3B.

-The University of Kansas Cancer Center is adding Carvykti, the most recent addition of CAR T-cell therapy, to its available FDA-approved treatments.
+The University of Kansas Cancer Center has added Carvykti, the most recent addition of CAR T-cell therapy, to its available FDA-approved treatments.
 In February 2022, the U.S. Food and Drug Administration approved Carvykti for the treatment of adult patients with relapsed or refractory multiple myeloma, who have received at least 4 prior lines of therapy.

 The University of Kansas Cancer Center also was among the first sites to offer FDA-approved Kymriah CAR T-cell treatment.
 This precision cancer therapy is indicated for people up to 25 years old who have relapsed or refractory acute lymphoblastic leukemia (ALL) and adults with relapsed or refractory non-Hodgkin lymphoma.